What laws, regulations, and policies protect the wetlands?

 Many other state agencies have missions and responsibilities that make significant contributions to wetland protection and restoration in California.
 All of the departments, boards and commissions discussed below are subdivisions of the Natural Resources Agency except the State Lands Commission, which is administered as a branch of the governor’s office.

 - Department of Water Resources: The Department of Water Resources (DWR) was established for the purpose of constructing, operating, and maintaining the State Water Project.
 Today, DWR is also charged with the administration of the California Water Plan and various programs to prevent and respond to floods, droughts, and catastrophic events that would threaten public safety, water resources and management systems, the environment, and property.
 In meeting these responsibilities, DWR’s role and responsibilities in wetlands management include avoidance and mitigation of wetlands impacts, wetlands protection and restoration, and technical assistance regarding water management.
-For example, the DWR’s Central Valley Flood Management Planning Program includes extensive planning for extensive wetland and riparian mitigation and restoration projects.
-DWR also sponsors watershed planning grants, such as the Integrated Regional Water Management grants, which often include stream and wetland restoration elements.
+For example, the DWR’s Central Valley Flood Protection Plan includes extensive planning for extensive wetland and riparian mitigation and restoration projects.
+DWR also sponsors watershed planning grants, such as the Integrated Regional Water Management Grants grants, which often include stream and wetland restoration elements.

 - Department of Parks and Recreation: The California Department of Parks and Recreation (DPR) plays a major role in the protection, restoration, and interpretation of the wetlands within the state park system.
 DPR is also involved in wetlands protection and restoration through the administration of local grants programs, such as the California Land and Water Conservation Fund and the Habitat Conservation Fund.